 Use language that creates a candidate focus – label the link to your application "I want this job" rather than "apply now"

 Use technology to be polite – acknowledge receipt of applications, keep applicants informed as the search progresses, and remember that a polite rejection is vastly preferably to being kept hanging.

-Use technology to commoditize your candidates – personalize e-mail messages and make sure message templates can be adapted to unique requirements.
+Don't use technology to commoditize your candidates – personalize email messages and make sure message templates can be adapted to unique requirements.